veronikakontos/Portfolio/README.md

-# PORTFOLIO  - a few words about me and some projects i have done
+# PORTFOLIO  - a few words about me and some projects I have done during my study
 <!-- > Live demo [_here_](https://www.example.com). -->

 ## Table of Contents